 Other Cars to Consider

 The 2010 Toyota Yaris, which is also available as a sedan and hatchback, is a good alternative to the Hyundai Accent.
-The Yaris has more standard interior and safety features, as well as higher safety and reliability scores.
+The Yaris has more standard interior and safety features, as well as higher safety scores.
 Like the Accent, the Yaris doesn’t have a lot of space for rear passengers, but the Yaris sedan has about as much trunk space as the Accent sedan.
 The Yaris hatchback, however, has less cargo space than the Accent hatchback.

-The 2009 Ford Focus has higher safety and reliability ratings, as well as better performance, than the 2010 Accent.
+The 2009 Ford Focus has higher safety ratings, as well as better performance, than the 2010 Accent.
 If you choose the Focus, you’ll also have access to Ford’s available voice-activated Sync infotainment system.
 The Focus sedan and coupe have more cargo space than the Accent sedan, but the hatchback has less than the Accent hatchback.